Parks in Atlanta

-Atlanta Georgia includes over 3,000 acres of parkland managed by Parks and Recreation.
+Atlanta, Georgia includes over 3,000 acres of parkland managed by Parks and Recreation.
 The 343 Atlanta parks range in scope from formal gardens at Atlanta Botanical Garden to pocket parks in neighborhoods.
-Additionally, there are six miles of paved pedestrian and bike trails in the Atlanta Beltline as well as the PATH Foundation network of 150 miles of off road trails.
+There are six miles of paved pedestrian and bike trails in the BeltLine, as well as the PATH Foundation network of 150 miles of off-road trails.

 Piedmont Park

 Piedmont Park, site of the 1895 Cotton States Expo, is Atlanta's iconic green space.
 The Midtown park, which underwent a major renovation and expansion in 2010, attracts visitors from across the region and hosts various cultural events throughout the year.
 Piedmont Park also features a large 3-acre dog park with sections for large and small dogs.